bartwr/gdocs-site/README.md

 4. Paste the code back into the terminal
 5. See the contents of `lib/tools/createCredentials/token.js` for your token

+PS If you want to see the app permissions you have given, see https://myaccount.google.com/permissions?pli=1

+PPS If you want to create a new token, first delete token.json, then run step 1 (`node index.js`) again

 ## Set ENV variables

 The following ENV variables have to be set.